 -

-Compression is the process of adjusting the volume knob automatically when an audio signal crosses a set threshold, bringing up the quiet part and reducing the loudest part to a quieter level.
+Compression is a dynamic processor which it can be described as adjusting the volume knob automatically when an audio signal crosses a set threshold, bringing up the quiet part and reducing the loudest part to a quieter level.

 -